Cyril James Stubblefield: Honours

 Stubblefield was secretary of the Palaeontographical Society from 1934 to 1948, and subsequently president and compiler of the trilobite section of Zoological Record.
 He was president of the Geological Society (1958–60), receiving the Murchison Fund, the Bigsby medal (1945), and the Murchison Medal (1951).
-He received his London DSc in 1942, and was elected FRS in 1944.
+He received his London DSc in 1942, and was elected Fellow of the Royal Society (FRS) in 1944.
 Stubblefield was knighted in the 1965 New Year Honours.
-He was president of the Sixth International Congress of Carboniferous Geology and Stratigraphy in 1967.
+He was president of the Sixth International Congress of Carboniferous Geology and Stratigraphy in 1967, and president of the Palaeontographical Society from 1966 to 1970.
 A trilobite genus, Stubblefieldia, was named in his honour, as were many other species.

 Private life

 Stubblefield married Muriel Yakchee in 1932.
 They had two sons Rodney and Peter.
 He died in 1999 and was cremated in Ruislip.